Many of the frequently asked questions about the Doctor of Physical Therapy (DPT) application process can be found below.

 7. What courses will fulfill the Behavioral Science prerequisites?

 One course must be introductory or general Psychology.
-For the remaining credit hours, we will accept courses under Psychology, Sociology, or Anthropology that focus on human behavior.
-We will consider courses under other departments as well, you may send course descriptions to firstname.lastname@example.org for preliminary review.
+For the remaining credit hours, we will accept any courses under Psychology, Sociology, or Anthropology and will consider other courses that focus on human behavior.

 8. What undergraduate major should I choose?